-The Portland Public School District's 2012 TAG Survey1 showed widespread dissatisfaction with TAG Services.
+The Portland Public School District's 2012 TAG Survey showed widespread dissatisfaction with TAG Services.
 Yet, Oregon state law mandates that "The instruction provided to [TAG] identified students shall be designed to accommodate their assessed levels of learning and accelerated rates of learning."
 The survey documented the widespread belief that this is not happening.
 In fact, many parents did not acknowledge that any type of TAG Services existed at all within PPS.
-This is in sharp contrast to Board Policy 6.10.015-P3, which "directs district staff to provide classroom or school programs designed to promote educational opportunity for talented and gifted students commensurate with their ability."
+This is in sharp contrast to Board Policy 6.10.015-P, which "directs district staff to provide classroom or school programs designed to promote educational opportunity for talented and gifted students commensurate with their ability."
 While some Building TAG Plans and other PPS documents describe additional useful-sounding practices and/or opportunities, these are not universally implemented; TAG differentiation can be highly discouraged, only occasionally used at a school here and there, championed only by an innovative principal for a year or two, or only approved for a few students whose parents have the time and energy to persistent as vocal advocates.

 We heartily approve of the new emphasis over the past year on having teachers provide differentiation to students of all achievement levels through a "Rigor and Relevance" framework and believe that the additional training in differentiation techniques being rolled out to teachers is a step in the right direction.
-However, many parents commented on the TAG Survey to the effect that "I know of no TAG Services".
-We believe that Portland Public Schools does not have widespread nor effective TAG Services in place, nor encourages TAG services for pre-High School level students.
-Simply saying that 'all teachers should provide appropriately differentiated instruction for all students in all classrooms' is not sufficient to accommodate TAG students' assessed rate and level of learning, as mandated by Oregon law nor does it do enough to promote educational opportunity, as per PPS policy.
+But the often heard earnest admonition that 'teachers should provide appropriately differentiated instruction for all students in all classrooms' seems to be the only real attempt at accommodation for TAG students.
+Besides this, there do not seem to be widespread nor effective TAG Services in place, or encouraged, for pre-High School level students.
+This is not sufficient to accommodate TAG students' assessed rate and level of learning, as mandated by Oregon law nor does it do enough to promote educational opportunity, as per PPS policy.